Johan Bolmsjö's GNU Emacs Configuration

 Keyboard macros are incredibly useful to apply repetitive changes in close proximity.

-to start recording key presses.
+Press F3 to start recording key presses.

-to end the recording and bind it to the same key.
+Press F4 to end the recording and bind it to the same key.

 2.12.
 Debugging Using GDB

-Activate by M-x gdb
+Activate by M-x gdb followed by M-x gdb-many-windows.

-The toolbar contain debugger navigation icons so you may want to enable it using M-x tool-bar-mode
+The toolbar contain debugger navigation icons so you may want to enable it using M-x tool-bar-mode.

 Keybindings are listed in section GDB (debugger).